daveabrock/daveabrock.github.io/_posts/2020-11-21-dotnet-stacks-26.markdown

 * Eduard Keilholz [gets real-time insights from serverless solutions](https://www.youtube.com/watch?v=PDMRaNoS2Xc).
 * Luis Beltran [discusses AI enrichment with Azure Cognitive Search](https://www.youtube.com/watch?v=YapSbK75_1w).
 * Florian Rappl [talks about microfrontends with Blazor](https://www.youtube.com/watch?v=npff2NjVXEE).

+# 💉 Dependency injection gets a community review

+During the day job, I’ve been teaching infrastructure engineers how to code in C#.
+With plenty of experience with scripting languages like PowerShell, explaining variables, functions, and loops isn’t really a big deal.
+Next week, however, I’ll have to discuss dependency injection and I’m not looking forward to it.
+That’s not because they won’t understand it, because they’re very smart and they definitely will (eventually).
+It’s because it’s a head-spinning topic to beginners but is essential to learn because ASP.NET Core is centered around it.

+If you aren’t familiar with dependency injection, it’s a software design pattern that helps manage dependencies [towards abstractions and not lower-level implementation details](https://docs.microsoft.com/dotnet/architecture/modern-web-apps-azure/architectural-principles#dependency-inversion).
+[New is glue](https://ardalis.com/new-is-glue/), after all.
+In ASP.NET Core, we use interfaces (or base classes) to abstract dependencies away, and “register” dependencies in a service container (most commonly IServiceProvider in the ConfigureServices method in a project’s Startup class).
+This allows us to “inject” services (or groups of services) only when we need them.

+Right on cue, this week’s edition of .NET Twitter Drama included the [discussion](https://twitter.com/davidfowl/status/1326271656776634368) of a [Hacker News article](https://t.co/Lq0KCy0jKZ?amp=1) criticizing the ASP.NET Core DI practice as overkill.
+The article mirrors a lot of HN: .NET rants with some valuable feedback nested inside.

+In my experience, DI in general is a difficult concept to learn initially but sets you up for success for maintaining loose coupling and testability as your project matures.
+However, the initial ceremony can drive people away from ASP.NET Core as developers can view it as overkill if they think their project will never need it.

+I do think the conversation this week helped folks understand that working with settings is very ceremonial and can lead to confusion (just look at the options pattern).
+This might foster .NET team discussions about doc updates and how to provide a better experience when working with configuration.
+A boy can dream, anyway.

 # 🌎 Last week in the .NET world